-The CPFP is a reimbursable cost-sharing grant that contributes to the cost of feasibility studies likely to lead to projects that will increase local exports and stimulate the market for South African capital goods and services.
+The CPFP is a cost-sharing grant that contributes to the cost of feasibility studies likely to lead to projects that will increase local exports and stimulate the market for South African capital goods and services.

-The primary objective of the programme is to facilitate bankable feasability studies (BFS) that are likely to lead to high-impact projects that will stimulate value-adding economic activities in South Africa, through the export of capital goods and services that align with the country's industrial policy.
+The primary objective of the programme is to facilitate feasibility studies that are likely to lead to high-impact projects that will stimulate value-adding economic activities in South Africa as this will have greater impact on the country's industrial policy objectives.